 Location: Kish Island, Iran

-Program: Research on Potentials of Cultural Development on Kish Island
+Program: Research on Potentials for Cultural Development on Kish Island

 Status: Research Completed